vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 ```

 If you attempt to reserve a route already reserved or mapped to an
-existing application on the TAS foundation,
+existing application on the *Tanzu Application Service* foundation,
 you will get this message:

 ```no-highlight